knotsphp/system/README.md

 Contributions are welcome to add more operating systems.

+## 📋 TODO
+- [ ] Make the Shell class usable through a pipeline to run commands through SSH
+- [ ] Add an DataValueObject so the developer can feed raw data and pass it to other libraries
+- [ ] Make a Machine class to get more information about the machine
+- [ ] Make a Monitor class to get current system usage
+- [ ] Make a Network class to get network information

+Suggestions are welcome, but please follow these guidelines:
+- Do not add anything that requires elevated access
+- Do not add anything that requires writing to the system
+- Do not add anything that requires installation of additional software

 ## 🤝 Contributing
 Clone the project and run `composer update` to install the dependencies.